-RIS is delighted to become a United Nations school and will be working closely with their education specialists to put the Sustainable Development Goals (SDGs) at the very heart of everyday learning.
+RIS is delighted to become a United Nations school and will be working closely to put the Sustainable Development Goals (SDGs) at the very heart of everyday learning.
 The SDGs are a universal call to action to solve the world’s most pressing issues, presenting the perfect tool to reimagine and reshape the future.
-Curriculum specialists from both the UN and RIS are currently designing the curriculum with this in mind.

 A student-centred approach will aim to develop passionate and confident agents of change, ready to make a difference in the world now and in the future.
 Additionally, the staff that have been recruited all have this as a focus of their practice, making up a strong and united team in their mission to inspire a community of lifelong learners and agents of positive change.

 Learning and becoming entrepreneurs benefits students from all socioeconomic backgrounds, it teaches students to think outside the box and nurtures unconventional talents and skills.
 Furthermore, it creates opportunity, ensures social justice, instills confidence and stimulates the economy.

 At RIS we will encourage and support students and classes to innovate and build businesses, they will be taking action to lead change.

 Each Grade will have their own business, they will be expected to arrange finance, run budgets, marketing campaigns, research and Annual General Meetings.

 Outdoor education supports emotional, behavioral and intellectual development.
 Studies show that students who learn outdoors develop: a sense of self, independence, confidence, creativity, decision-making and problem-solving skills, empathy towards others, motor skills, self-discipline and initiative.